antontuzov/SlothTest/README.md

 # SlothTest 🦥

-**SlothTest** is the world's most entertaining Go test runner!
+**SlothTest is an entertaining Go test runner!
 It adds color, emojis, sound effects, and humor to your test output.
 Perfect for developers who want to make testing fun again.

 ---